MathuxNY-73/leetcode/README.md

 ### Find Number of LIS (Longest Increasing Subsequence)
 The goal of this challenge is to code a function that finds the number of Longest Increasing Subsequence.
 The subsequence needs not be contiguous.
 The first approach I used is the Dynamic Programming approach to find the length of the LIS and then find the number of LIS in the array.
-I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/number-of-longest-increasing-subsequence/)
+I tried to solve this problem using the C++ and rust languages [Problem link](https://leetcode.com/problems/number-of-longest-increasing-subsequence/)
-As of October 7<sup>th</sup>, 2019:
+As of October 8<sup>th</sup>, 2019:
 - [x] I wrote a solution using Dynamic Programing and thus a O(N<sup>2</sup>) solution.
 - [x] Submit solution.
 Got right in 40 ms with 9.2 MB
 - [x] Find a solution based on Segment Tree.
 - [x] Submit solution.
 Got right in 60 ms with 38.5 MB
-- [ ] Find a faster working solution on sample.
+- [x] Find a faster working solution on sample with Rust
-- [ ] Submit solution.
+- [x] Submit solution.
+Got right in 0 ms with 2.7 MB
 - [x] Problem solved